Today I’m going to show some awesome employer brand marketing strategies.

 In that blog post, we suggest adding an email opt-in on every job description.

 It’s a quick way to build your talent pipeline and easy to implement.
+Also, now you can use a DMARC report analyzer to secure your domain authority and reputation.

 Some companies take it a step further.